-We already know that the 15 minutes before a job interview can be crucial, and there’s a lot we should and should not do during the interview to make the best impression.
+We already know that 15 minutes before a job interview can be crucial, and there’s a lot we should and should not do during the interview to make the best impression.

 But what exactly should you be doing during those moments after a job interview, after you’ve breathed your sigh of relief?